henninma/jost/README.md

 # jost
-Files supporting the paper about Jostedalsbreen ice cap by Åkesson et al.
+Code and data supporting the paper about Jostedalsbreen ice cap by Åkesson et al. 2025

 Reference: